TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbcmpremiumstoragequotaerror.md

 	cloudEnvironments="public"
 />

-# UserErrorBCMPremiumStorageQuotaError
+# UserErrorBCMPremiumStorageQuotaError - We identified that your backup operation failed due to insufficient space in the premium storage account

 <!--issueDescription-->
 ## **Could not copy the snapshot of the virtual machine, due to insufficient free space in the storage account**
 <!--/issueDescription-->

 ## **Recommended Steps**
-We identified that your backup operation failed due to insufficient free space in the premium storage account.
-To resolve this issue perform the below:
+To resolve UserErrorBCMPremiumStorageQuotaError issue perform the below:

  * Ensure that storage account has free space equivalent to the data size in the premium disks attached to the Virtual Machines.
  * To check the size of the premium storage account, perform the below: